Alaska Aces (PBA): 2012–13 season: The Calvin Abueva era,Champions again

 Having earned the second worst record the season before, Alaska was awarded with the second overall pick in the draft lottery.
 On August 19, 2012, at the PBA Rookie Draft, the Aces selected NCAA Season 87 MVP Calvin Abueva of the San Sebastian Stags as the second overall pick.
 As most of the analysts said that Abueva, who was monickered as "the Beast" due to his impressive basketball skills, had been the most talented player in the draft.
 Abueva leads the NCAA in points, rebounds and assists directory.
 While in the second round, the Aces snatched former UE Warrior point guard Raphy Reyes and swingman Karl Dehesa.
 They also retained head coach Luigi Trillo and hired Alex Compton, Louie Alas and reinstated Topex Robinson as assistant coaches.
 Leo Austria was supposed to join the Aces' coaching staff as well but focused first with his head coaching job at Adamson University, making him available for next year.
 Dickie Bachmann was promoted to assistant manager while Jojo Lastimosa was tasked to man the sports camp director post.

 Two weeks after the draft, the Aces made another blockbuster deal involving four other teams.
 As a result, they sent point guard LA Tenorio to Ginebra and acquired JVee Casio, Dondon Hontiveros, and Ginebra's 2015 2nd Round Pick.
 They also signed second round draft pick Raphy Reyes to boost their back court and brought back veterans Nic Belasco and Eddie Laure, who helped the Aces win the championship last 2007.
 After the San Sebastian College-Recoletos Golden Stags bowed out at the hands of Letran Knights in the NCAA Final Four, Abueva signs with the Aces in a three-year max rookie deal.

 The Aces managed to finish 5th in the standings with eight wins on fourteen meetings to qualify the quarterfinals.
-They swept 4th-seed Meralco Bolts, who has a twice-to-beat advantage and entered the semifinals to face defending champion Talk 'N Text.
+They swept 4th-seed Meralco Bolts, in two games and entered the semifinals to face defending champion Talk 'N Text.
 Many are surprised with the Aces' performance as they pushed the defending champions in six grueling games before losing.